navatar5/pima-diabetes-classification/README.md

 The dataset can be found at: https://www.kaggle.com/uciml/pima-indians-diabetes-database/data

-See the Jupyter notebook: PimaDiabetesClassification.ipynb
+See the Jupyter notebook: https://github.com/navatar5/pima-diabetes-classification/blob/master/PimaDiabetesClassification.ipynb

 The repository consists of the following files: